Domestication syndrome

+A significant aspect of domestication syndrome is prolonged juvenile behavior/traits.
+A universal problem with the keeping of tame wild animals is the eventual, inevitable adulthood and behavioral difficulties thereof.
+Toy/teacup breed animals may be considered the furthest extreme aspect of this, as they are essentially juveniles their entire lives (to the point where breeding them is a complex, delicate matter, and survival of the infants is lowered).

 The process of plant domestication has produced changes in shattering/fruit abscission, shorter height, larger grain or fruit size, easier threshing, synchronous flowering, and increased yield, as well as changes in color, taste, and texture.

 Origin

-Charles Darwin's study of The Variation of Animals and Plants Under Domestication in 1868 identified behavioral, morphological, and physiological traits that are shared by domestic animals, but not by their wild ancestors.
-These shared traits became known as the domestication syndrome.
-These traits include tameness, docility, floppy ears, altered tails, novel coat colors and patterns, reduced brain size, reduced body mass and smaller teeth.
+Charles Darwin's study of The Variation of Animals and Plants Under Domestication in 1868 identified various behavioral, morphological, and physiological traits that are shared by domestic animals, but not by their wild ancestors.
+These shared traits became known as "the domestication syndrome", a term originally used to describe common changes in domesticated grains.
+In animals, these traits include tameness, docility, floppy ears, altered tails, novel coat colors and patterns, reduced brain size, reduced body mass and smaller teeth.
 Other traits include changes in craniofacial morphology, alterations to the endocrine system, and changes to the female estrous cycles including the ability to breed all year-round.

-A recent hypothesis suggests that neural crest cell behaviour may be modified by domestication, which then leads to those traits that are common across many domesticated animal species.